LTUC/prep-course-installation/Computer Setup Guide/part3.md

 ```
 brew install git || brew upgrade git
 ```
-## Now we need to configure the settings and connect you github account with your machine
+## Now we need to configure the settings and connect your github account with your machine

 ### Setup GitHub for "Authentication"

-- first, make sure that you already have a github account, if not then create one from here <a href="https://github.com/signup?source=login">GITHUB.com</a>
+- first, `make sure that you already have a github account` if not then create one from this link <a href="https://github.com/signup?source=login">GITHUB.com</a> and verify it from your email ..... ( choose a unique username )

 - install CLI ( Command line interface ) by completing the following steps from `UBUNTU`: ( it will take up to ~ <img height="40px" width="30px" src="images/Time.png" alt=""> 4 mins)
 ```